 That was a little about my passion, but I can’t do this alone.
 In fact, I’m a small part of the equation.
 So, even more important than the artist is the project leader, someone who can shepherd the book from a dream to a reality.
 This person always seems to have a special talent and love for growing ideas bigger by connecting people, organizing events and hurdling walls.

 Step 1.
 Planning.

 Meetings with team members to establish goals.

-From my point of view, this is the most important step in how the book is made — finding a partner that can breathe life into the project.
-I believe this person is the most important person in the whole process, even more important than the artist.
-Behind the scenes introductions include several meetings with the staff and the parent-teacher organization, so that everyone has a chance to contribute opportunities for everyone to participate, including ideas about the subject of the book, and how those ideas might come to fruition in the community.
+Now we can begin to gather support for the project, which includes finding schools with dedicated teachers and parents.
+Behind the scenes, introductions include several meetings with the staff and the parent-teacher organization, so that everyone has a chance to contribute.
+We look for opportunities for everyone to participate, including ideas about the subject of the book, and how those ideas might come to fruition in the community.
 For example, with Ruby the Red Worm we hoped it would inspire homes and schools to begin composting their scraps and using that compost to help nourish a garden.

 Promoting the book’s goals.

 The Make-A-Book Project is a great educational experience all by itself but, like I said, we really want to see those dreams come true.
 If we do a book about monarch butterflies, we want to see more monarch butterflies in the world!
 (I personally went from zero butterflies the first year to 25 butterfly sightings in my garden the following year.)
 We promote the book’s theme a lot towards the end of the project (see steps 16-19 below) but it is never too early to start.
 And it starts in the classroom, as the teachers begin educating the students about our chosen subject matter.

 One big thing that I do throughout the process is write stories about the making of the book and about the theme.
 These stories can then be shared with friends and family and the media.
 Click here to read some.